 Assuming navigating the Metro will be easy

 If you think buying a Metro ticket will be your biggest challenge, think again.
 The Paris Metro consists of more than 300 stations in a relatively small 10 x 10 km zone.
 The stations are often overcrowded and difficult to navigate and with over 216km of track, it’s easy to misinterpret the map and get lost.

 While sightseeing in Paris you’ll be spending countless hours on your feet.
 Avoid wearing heels and stick to comfortable shoes such as sneakers or flats.
 For more information on what to pack, click here.

 Becoming the victim of a scam

-One of the surest ways to ruin your vacation is becoming the victim of a common scam.
+One of the surest ways to ruin your vacation is by becoming the victim of a common scam.
 Due to their perceived naivety, tourists are often targeted.
 Arming yourself with knowledge and not doing anything you wouldn’t do at home are the best ways to avoid scams in Paris.

 Only speaking to locals in English (or your native language)